Bird Mite Eradication Protocols – Dermanyssus gallinae

 - Dry Out Your Environments:

-Mites are susceptible to desiccation (drying out).
-This is an effective way to interfere with mites that involves no toxic chemicals.
-Go to a major hardware store and buy dehumidifiers to run in every room.
+Drying out mites is an effective way to interfere with them that involves no toxic chemicals.
+Go to a hardware store and buy dehumidifiers to run in every room.
+Or even better, install a whole house dehumidifier in your basement (that way the heat from the machine won’t heat your house).
 DO NOT run humidifiers in your home while you have mites.
+You want your house less humid, NOT more humid.

 - Use ammonia — not bleach — to wash your floors.
 Bleach corrodes surfaces and provides hiding places for bugs.
 And NEVER use ammonia and bleach together!
 That combination produces toxic gas.

-- Wash your laundry after each use, including sheets, on hot water, with detergent, Borax and ammonia.
+- Wash your laundry every day, including your sheets, on hot water, with detergent, Borax and ammonia.
 Dry on high heat.
 Thin clothes are easiest to wash thoroughly; avoid fuzzy clothes.

-- Wear washable shoes and wash them with your laundry every day.
+- Wear washable shoes and wash them in the washing machine every day.

 - Cool Down Your Environments:

-- Keep your hair as short as you can stand it.
-Wash whatever hair is left with a sulfur or tar dandruff shampoo at least once a day.
+- Keep your hair short.
+Wash with a sulfur or tar dandruff shampoo once a day.
 Follow up with a conditioner with essential oils.

 The more you are at home, the more you are exposed to the mites in your environment.
-Get out and swim in a chlorinated pool every day.
+Get out and swim in a chlorinated pool every day that you can.
 Then sit in a chlorinated Jacuzzi and power wash your feet.
-If you can’t do that, at least exercise (and work up a sweat) every day.

 Become your own expert.
 If you want to understand why nobody else in your family is being bitten the way you are, read about host selection.
 If you want to understand why your new bites are less visible than the first bites you received, read about immunosuppression by ectoparasites.
 More is known every day about parasitic mites.
 The more you learn, the better you can solve this problem.